ab0x90/writeups/Cybergames_2021/pattern_of_life/writeup.md

 ![](1.png)

 Following the TCP stream revealed this communication, I had actually seen this exact type of communication on another pcap file containing C2 traffic.
-Here it doesn't look like any active commands were being issued by the C2, whereas on the other challenge under the '// Hello World' was encrypted data.
+Here it doesn't look like any active commands were being issued by the C2, whereas on the other challenge under the '// Hello World' was followed by encrypted data.

 ![](2.png)